-Enagás may not transfer to third parties shares of the subsidiaries included in its Group that undertake transmission and technical systems management, which are regulated businesses under Hydrocarbons legislation.
+Enagás may not transfer to third parties shares of the subsidiaries included in its Group that undertake transmission and technical systems management, which are regulated businesses under Hydrocarbons legislation".

-EXPLANATORY NOTE ON SECTION B.6
+EXPLANATORY NOTE ON SECTION B.6.-

-Article 4 (i) of the Rules and Regulations of General Meetings provides that the exclusive powers of the shareholders in General Meeting include, inter alia, the power to decide on transactions involving a structural change to the Company, such as assumption of membership of entities engaging in core activities carried on by the Company; acquisition or alienation of essential operating assets, where such transaction effectively involves changing the objects of the Company; or any transaction the effect of which is equivalent to the liquidation of the Company.
+Article 4 (i) of the Rules and Regulation of the General Meeting of Enagás attributes among other powers to the General Meeting the power to decide on transactions involving a structural change to the Company, such as the assumption of membership of entities, engaging in core activities carried on by the Company; acquisition or alienation of essential operating assets, where such transaction effectively involves changing the objects of the Company; or any transactions the effect of which is equivalent to the liquidation of the Company.